blb451/domain7-challenge/README.md

 $ npm run dev
 ```

-You should now have a server running on `localhost:8080`
+You should now have a server running on `localhost:8080` by default.

 ## Primary Technologies and Development Tools